RibbonedAce/MeleeRecoveryBot/README.md

 - Recovery can start anywhere
 - Recovery can aim anywhere, including downward angles to ledge
 - Even chance between fading back early, fading back late, and holding in for drift
+- Equal chance to grab ledge or use move when ledge is reachable
 - Trajectory DI is away when hit towards stage or hit a bit more strongly off stage, otherwise for survival
 - Smash DI is high (for a human)
 - Fast-falling is always performed